blogmywiki/smolBASIC/README.md

 Programs have no line numbers when entered, but lines do have numbers when listed (mainly to allow 'goto' statements to work).

-Every instruction takes 1 second to execute.
+Every instruction takes half a second to execute.
 The slow pace allows students to think about how their programs work and what they do.

 A student can simply type
 ```